isomerpages/govtech-siot/_starter-kit/8-licensing.md

   ~~~
 </details>

-### RIOTS Operating System - Source Code
+### MANUCA OS - Source Code
-Unless specifically indicated otherwise in a file, the repository stack-riots-os-example is licensed under the Apache 2.0 license, as can be found in [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+Unless specifically indicated otherwise in a file, the repository manuca-os-example is licensed under the Apache 2.0 license, as can be found in [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).